RosettaCommons/documentation/build_documentation/Build-Documentation.md

 * Install [[virtual machine|http://en.wikipedia.org/wiki/Virtual_machine]] software and run Linux within it.
 * Dual Boot with [Linux](https://help.ubuntu.com/community/WindowsDualBoot). (usually the best option)

+There have been some reports of success in using the precompiled Linux binaries with Windows 10's Linux subsystem.
+Such use should be viewed as "highly experimental".

 You _may_ be able to compile Rosetta by using cygwin for windows ( [http://www.cygwin.com/](http://www.cygwin.com/) ).
 Such usage is not tested by Rosetta developers though, and may not work.

 ###Message Passing Interface (MPI)